Mohamed-Khalil-Ben-Nasr/SkinGuardian-Docs/README.md

 I'm a passionate **software engineer** with a strong background in **full-stack development**, **artificial intelligence**, **data structures and algorithms**, and **AWS Cloud technologies**.

-My mission is to leverage my technical skills to **make a meaningful impact the world and empower those in need**.
+My mission is to leverage my technical skills to **make a meaningful impact in the world and empower those in need**.

 This documentation provides a comprehensive overview of **SkinGuardian**, a project designed to leverage cutting-edge deep learning techniques for **early skin cancer detection**.